nicolaslouge/nicolaslougecom/content/authors/admin/_index.md

 Nicolas Louge is a project manager working at Microsoft Canada as a vendor through Wunderman Thompson.
 He leads all the digital projects that are used to support and amplify local campaigns and events across Canada.

-Past projects include working on the 1:1 replica of the Mars Curiosity Rover (the one that landed on Mars on March 2012), autonomous driving at Renault/Nissan, deployment of a project management software at Zodiac Aerospace (now Safran), and launching a popular electronic music blog called Stop The Noise.
+Past projects include working on the 1:1 replica of the Mars Curiosity Rover (the one that landed on Mars on March 2012), autonomous driving at Renault/Nissan, project management software deployment at Zodiac Aerospace (now Safran), and launching a popular electronic music blog called Stop The Noise.